netwrix/privilege-secure/api-docs/ManagedResource/GetGroups.md

-## Get resource groups that resource belongs to (Auth roles: Admin,App)
+## Get resource groups that resource is a member of (Auth roles: Admin,App)

 <a id="opIdGetGroups"></a>